 Risks of non-compliance with DFARS 7012

-How to reduce DFARS 7012 Compliance Costs
+DFARS 7012 Compliance Checklist

 - Reduce your compliance boundary: If only a portion of your organization handles CUI, then it makes sense to narrow the scope of the security requirements by creating a separate enclave.
 This translates into a simpler assessment process that saves you time and money.
 Some solutions like Microsoft GCC High often need to be deployed across entire organizations, adding significant costs and complexity.